GDPR Data protection

 We are obliged to share data collected as an NHS patient with NHS England under the Health and Social Care Act 2012 which gives NHS Digital statutory powers to require data from health or social care providers in England where NHS Digital has been directed to do so by the Department of Health (on behalf of the Secretary of State for Health) or NHS England.

-The Department of Health has directed NHS Digital to perform this work.
+The Department of Health has directed NHS Digital to perform this work but you can opt out by accessing the NHS digital website and filling in the form which is on there.

 Disclosure of Information to Other Health and Social Professionals